MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Object.md

 ### Example 3

-An elaborate example of more complex data can can be used with BSON.
+An elaborate example of more complex data can be used with BSON.
 This is an implementation of a JSON like structure but is serialized into a binary representation.
 It is used for transport to and from a mongodb server.
 Here we use it to attach complex data in serialized form to an **Gnome::GObject::Object**.
-(Please note that the BSON package must be of version 0.13.2 or higher.)
+(Please note that the BSON package must be of version 0.13.2 or higher.
+More [documenation at](https://martimm.github.io/raku-mongodb-driver/content-docs/reference/BSON/Document.html))

     # Create the data structure
     my BSON::Document $bson .= new: (